Blood clots are jelly-like masses of blood. They can occur in arteries or veins in your heart, brain, lungs, abdomen, arms, and legs.

 You need your blood to clot when you’re cut or injured.
 It helps stop bleeding.
 Most of the time, your body breaks down the clot after your wound has healed.
 But sometimes, they don’t dissolve on their own.
-Other times, clots form inside your blood vessels for no reason.
 When this happens, it can lead to serious health problems.

-Blood clots can be stationary.
+- Thrombus: Blood clots can be stationary.
 That means they don’t move.
-They can block blood flow.
+But they can block blood flow.
 Doctors call this type of clot a thrombosis.

-Blood clots can also break loose.
+- Embolus: Blood clots can also break loose.
 Doctors call these embolisms.
-They’re dangerous because they can travel to other parts of the body.
+They’re dangerous because they can travel to other parts of the body

 These form in your arteries -- the blood vessels that carry blood away from your heart.